 If you are interested in applying for an international student loan, it's important to plan in advance so that when it comes time to apply, you'll be ready.
 International student loans and study abroad loans have an approval process where the lender evaluate your financial ability to pay and the likelihood that they will get paid back the principal plus interest.

 When it comes to students, whether US or international students, the financial history can be quite limited – or nonexistent.
 This makes it tough for lenders to evaluate the borrower's ability to pay.
-To resolve this issue, all international students and most US students interested in applying for a loan need a cosigner to be accepted.
+To resolve this issue, almost all international students and most US students interested in applying for a loan need a cosigner to be accepted.
 This article will discuss how to find the right cosigner that meets the lender requirements and provide you with the best interest rate available.

 A cosigner is someone who guarantees that if the borrower cannot pay back the loan, they will be legally responsible to pay back the debt.
 In other words, the cosigner is taking on a huge responsibility for the international student loan or study abroad loan since they are being asked to accept the responsibility of paying back the total loan amount plus any interest.

-If you are an international student looking to apply for a loan, all US lenders will require that you have a cosigner.
+If you are an international student looking to apply for a loan, almost all US lenders will require that you have a cosigner.
 On the other hand, if you are a student who is a US citizen, a cosigner can increase the likelihood of approval and improve the interest rate offered.
 Many students, especially undergraduate students, have very limited income and credit history.
-Whether or not you require a cosigner, there are a two important reasons a cosigner can help with your international student loan:
+Whether or not you require a cosigner, there are two important reasons a cosigner can help with your international student loan:

 During the application process through lenders that require a cosigner, the lenders will review your application to consider whether they are willing to issue a student loan.
 The lender will evaluate whether they believe they will be paid back by looking at the financial history of the borrower and cosigner, asking: